MaSHt01/tfiltersPy/docs/source/index.rst

 Quick Start
 -----------
-For a quick introduction on how to get started with **tfilterpy**, check out the :ref:`quickstart` guide.
+For a quick introduction on how to get started with **tfilterspy**, check out the :ref:`quickstart` guide.

 .. toctree::
    :maxdepth: 2